-SPED281, 282, 283, 284 Practicum / Fieldwork & Supervision (1, 2, 3, 4)
+SPED281, 282, 283, 284 Support Supervision: Education Specialists (1, 2, 3, 4)

 Candidates work 1:1 with a Support Supervisor and learn how to meld course content into their teaching practice.
-Candidates' growth and progress is measured in meeting the Teaching Performance Expectations (TPEs) using the Description of Practice (DOP) for TPEs.
+Candidates' growth and progress is measured in meeting the Teaching Performance Expectations (TPEs).
 Candidates receive formative and summative feedback which guides a reflective learning process and which is documented on the Individual Learning Plan.
 Support Supervisors facilitate this course based on each candidate's developmental level and needs.

-SPED289 Practicum/Fieldwork & Supervision (1)
+SPED289 Support Supervision (1)

 Candidates work 1:1 with a Support Supervisor and learn how to meld course content into their teaching practice.
-Candidates' growth and progress is measured in meeting the California Standards for the Teaching Profession (CSTP's) using the Description of Practice (DOP) for CSTPs.
+Candidates' growth and progress is measured in meeting the California Teacher Performance Expectations (TPEs).
 Candidates receive formative and summative feedback, which guides a reflective learning process.
 Support Supervisors facilitate this course based on each candidate's developmental level and needs.